Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Usage
 -----

-Commands related to core functions.
+The Core cog has many commands related to core functions.

+These commands come loaded with every Red bot, and cover some of the most basic usage of the bot.

 .. _core-commands: